-To understand the working principle behind a fuse, two critical concepts should be kept in mind
+To understand the working principle behind an electrical fuse, two critical concepts should be kept in mind

 - Current flows in a loop

 - Heating effect of current

 Electric current can flow through a conductor only when the circuit formed is complete.
 If there is a break in the loop, electric charges cannot flow through.
 This is also how switches operate.
 For example, when you put on the light switches at home, the lights come on because you have just completed the circuit allowing charges from the power source to flow through and power your lights.

 When current passes through a conductor, the different electrical components of the circuit like the devices attached or even the wire itself, offer resistance to the current flow.
 The work done to overcome this resistance presents itself in the form of heat.
 This is a simple explanation of the “heating effect” of current.

 The primary use of an electric fuse is to protect electrical equipment from excessive current and to prevent short circuits or mismatched loads.
 Electrical fuses play the role of miniature circuit breakers.
 Apart from protecting equipment, they are also used as safety measures to prevent any safety hazards to humans.